Pepper + ATB: Balancing the digital future with a friendly personal touch.

 Voice technology is not comfortable for everyone.
 In many cases, people aren’t quite sure how to interact with robots and with voice activated technology.

 People may not be quite ready to trust robots to do their banking, but in the meantime, we’re gathering important learnings about what makes people comfortable and able to interact with Pepper.
-She is slowly building relationships and potentially helping us to bring new banking options to customers that might not otherwise be comfortable engaging with a digital banking tools or machines.
+She is slowly building relationships and potentially helping us to bring new banking options to customers that might not otherwise be comfortable engaging with digital banking tools or machines.

 - She likes strangers (and strangers like her!)